Tesla Windshield Wiper Replacement Guide (2026): All Models, Sizes & Service Mode

 - Go to Controls > Service > Wiper Service Mode

-- The wipers will automatically move to a raised, vertical position
+- The wipers automatically move to a raised, vertical position

-- You now have full access to the blades
+- You now have full access to both blades

 Model S (all years):